MiniXC/typst-projects/thesis/chapters/01_introduction.typ

 === Distribution Distance <dist_distance>

 A key concept in this thesis is the "distributional distance" between real and synthetic speech, which quantifies how closely the probability distribution $Q_theta$ (learned by the TTS model) approximates the true distribution $Q$ of real speech.
+// text and conditioning also a huge space
 Formally, let $Q$ represent the true distribution over the space of all possible speech utterances $cal(S)$, conditioned on text $cal(T)$ and other factors (e.g., speaker, prosody).
 The TTS model approximates this as $Q_theta$.
+// more verbose for introducing Q terms here
 The distance $d(Q, Q_theta)$ can be measured using metrics like the 2-Wasserstein distance (Earth Mover's Distance), which computes the minimal "work" required to transform one distribution into the other $W(Q,Q_theta)$ which is defined in detail in @09_dist.

 This distance highlights gaps in coverage (e.g., synthetic speech often lacks variability in prosody or environmental noise), which we explore empirically in Parts II and III.
 To use this, we propose the Text-to-Speech Distribution Score (TTSDS), which quantifies distributional dissimilarities across perceptually motivated factors: #smallcaps[Generic] (overall similarity via SSL embeddings); #smallcaps[Speaker] (realism via speaker embeddings); #smallcaps[Prosody] (e.g., pitch and speaking rate); and #smallcaps[Intelligibility] (e.g., ASR activations).

 For each factor, we extract features from real ($D$) and synthetic ($tilde(D)$) datasets, then compute the 2-Wasserstein distance $W_2$ to compare empirical distributions.
 To normalize, we also compute distances to "distractor" noise datasets ($D^"NOISE"$), yielding a score from 0 (noise-like) to 100 (real-like):

+// too early and technical
 $
 "Score"(tilde(D),D;D_"noise") = 100 times (W(r(tilde(D)),r(D_"noise")))/(W(r(tilde(D)),r(D)) + (W(r(tilde(D)),r(D_"noise"))))
 $